Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 On the Dior level, you can expect a 170-175-millimeter crank.
 They’ve just announced a 165.
 So great for shorter riders.
 So your cranks having that clearance is essential.
 You can expect those to weigh 780 g.

-XDR 165 175 options, 573 g this time with the 32 I’ve got options from 30 all the way up to 38, which kind of tells you whom it’s aimed at the real cross country or the marathon enthusiasts there.
+XDR 165 175 options, 573 g this time with the 32.
+I’ve got options from 30 up to 38, which tells you who it’s aimed at: the real cross country or the marathon enthusiasts there.

 GpeKb9MjfufjJ7clsVVoWN6Xfwe cwdBs C1ENWPmvRJdimTKbB9OAcBTlcQeWvErdD72KAt